device_calendar_plus 0.4.0 copy "device_calendar_plus: ^0.4.0" to clipboard

 • Query: Retrieve events by date range or specific event IDs

-• Native UI: Open native event modal for viewing/editing in both android and iOS
+• Native UI: Open native event modal for viewing or editing (edit: true) on both Android and iOS

 • All-Day Events: Proper handling of floating calendar dates